-In the event that an employee needs assistance or needs to resolve a complaint, the employee should first consult their direct supervisor (i.e. building principal or department director).
+In the event that an employee needs assistance or needs to resolve a complaint, he or she should first consult his or her direct supervisor.
+Depending on his or her position, this may be his or her building principal or department director.
 In the case of school-based staff, complaints that cannot be resolved by the principal should next be directed to the appropriate Executive Director of Schools.
 On rare occasions, matters may be handled by the Chief Human Resources Officer or the Superintendent, with a final appeal considered by the School Board.